 “We are delighted to coordinate this work and to pro-actively engage the private sector into collaborative and coordinated initiatives.
 This will help us collectively to step up efforts to reach the targets set by the new Decade of Action” commented Susanna Zammataro, IRF Director General at the launch.
-Four the initial priority areas of work identified by the Tanzanian private sector coalition: education and awareness; drivers’ training
+There are four initial priority areas of work identified by the Tanzanian private sector coalition: education and awareness; drivers’ training

 Beside Tanzania, IRF is already at work for the launch of private sector road safety coalitions in Senegal, Pakistan, and Morocco.

 For more information, please contact the International Road Federation at email@example.com.

 TotalEnergies Foundation encompasses the citizenship initiatives conducted every day worldwide by our sites, our affiliates and our corporate foundation.
 Through this global program, TotalEnergies aims to contribute to development in our host communities and regions, alongside our partners.
 With a special focus on young people, our four priority areas of action are road safety, climate, coastal areas and oceans, youth inclusion and education, and cultural dialogue and heritage.
 Our social engagement is integral to our ambition to be a world-class player in the energy transition.